MicrosoftDocs/Viva/Briefing/be-admin.md

 Confirm the following before configuring access:

-* **Exchange Online (EXO) admin, Global admin, or Insights admin role** - You must have an Exchange Online (EXO) admin role, a Global admin role, or an Insights admin role to configure users for Briefing email in PowerShell.
+* **Global admin** - You must have a Global admin role to configure users for Briefing email.
 * **Licensed users only** - Users get access to the Briefing email only if they have licenses that include the Exchange Online service plan.
 * **Understand data privacy** - See the [Privacy guide](be-privacy.md) to understand how privacy is built into Briefing emails and to learn what you can configure to address your organization's specific privacy requirements.